NBot/NBot/README.md

 NBot
 ====

-A .NET "port" of git hub's Hubot that grew a life of it's own.
-Hey! .NET folk can have fun too.

 ## What is NBot?
 NBot is a "port" of git hub's Hubot but targeted at the .NET platform.
 It acts as a messaging framework for you to add on to.
 Currently there is an implementation for Campfire and a base set of plugins for you to enjoy.